tendermint/tendermint/docs/DOCS_README.md

-There is a [GitHub Actions workflow](https://github.com/tendermint/docs/actions/workflows/deployment.yml) in the `tendermint/docs` repository that clones and builds the documentation site from the contents of this `/docs` directory, for `master` and each supported release branch.
+There is a [GitHub Actions workflow](https://github.com/tendermint/docs/actions/workflows/deployment.yml) in the `tendermint/docs` repository that clones and builds the documentation site from the contents of this `docs` directory, for `master` and for each supported release branch.
 Under the hood, this workflow runs `make build-docs` from the [Makefile](../Makefile#L214).